FreeRTOS/FreeRTOS-SMP-Demos/README.md

 # ![image](https://user-images.githubusercontent.com/56273942/202568467-0ee721bb-1424-4efd-88fc-31b4f2a59dc6.png) DEPRECATED

 ## Announcement:

-FreeRTOS SMP feature is merged into [FreeRTOS-Kernel](https://github.com/FreeRTOS/FreeRTOS-Kernel/commit/ae3a498e435cecdb25b889f2740ea99027dd0cb1) main branch.
-XCORE AI and Rasperry Pi Pico demos developed in here are also merged into [FreeRTOS](https://github.com/FreeRTOS/FreeRTOS) repository.
-We recommended you to use the FreeRTOS main branch to develop your application with SMP feature.
+FreeRTOS SMP demos developed in this repository have been merged into the [FreeRTOS-Community-Supported-Demos](https://github.com/FreeRTOS/FreeRTOS-Community-Supported-Demos) repository.
+We recommend to use the demos available there.

 The contents of this repository will remain available but we will no longer provide updates or accept new contributions and pull requests.

 Have more questions?
 Post them in the [FreeRTOS forum](https://forums.freertos.org/).

 ---